 \subsubsection{\ref{p2} -- Overloads are local}

 Figure~\ref{fig:p2-smc} shows the estimated posterior satisfaction probability and the posterior mean of the robustness measure resulting from the evaluation of property~\ref{p2} at three different times of the day.
 Note that this property is based only on predictions of neighboring locations ($d_\text{P.2} = 1~\text{cell}$) at future time $t+h_\text{P.2}$, with $h_\text{P.2} = 10~\text{min}$.
 As one might intuitively expect, the property exhibits high values of satisfaction and robustness for a large area of the city center (there is usually at least an uncrowded area connected to a crowded one).
-A notable exception is the \circled{3}~\emph{Duomo} area, from which crowds spread towards the other hot-spots at the busiest time of the day (18:20).
-However, by looking at the posterior predictive mean of the robustness for different time points, we get a more clear understanding about the spatial distribution of the excessive loads.
-In fact, it is evident that the \circled{3}~\emph{Duomo} is the area that might most likely suffer from excessive crowdedness, without any possibility to enact load-balancing strategies based on the state of nearby locations.
+A notable exception is the \circled{3}~\emph{Duomo} area, from which crowds spread towards the other hot spots at the busiest time of the day (18:20).
+However, by looking at the posterior predictive mean of the robustness for different time points, we get a clearer understanding of the spatial distribution of the excessive loads.
+In fact, it is evident that the \circled{3}~\emph{Duomo} is the area that might most likely suffer from excessive crowdedness, without any possibility of enacting load-balancing strategies based on the state of nearby locations.
 Conversely, other areas, like the \circled{5}~\emph{Navigli} area, have a much safer spatial behavior, either because they exceed the threshold only slightly, or because they are surrounded by areas with much lower levels of crowdedness.